KumG/PolyrightSDK/README.md

 All SDK methods are asynchronous.
 See [Task-based Asynchronous Programming](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/task-based-asynchronous-programming)

 ## Installation
+1. Add the Polyright NuGet feed to the packages sources
-1. Install the Polyright SDK NuGet package from Polyright NuGet feed using the NuGet Package Manager
+2. Install the Polyright SDK NuGet package from Polyright NuGet feed using the NuGet Package Manager

 ## Initialization